The UCSF Urologic Epidemiology (UroEpi) K12 Career Development Program

 Application Process

-Applications for UroEpi K12 Scholar positions will be considered by the Program Directors on a rolling basis.
-At any given time, the program is expected to support one UCSF-based scholar and one KPNC-based scholar, although there may be limited periods of overlap between scholars at the same site.
+Applications for UroEpi K12 Scholar positions will be considered by the Program Director on a rolling basis.
+The program supports an average of 3 scholars at any given time, although there can be limited periods of overlap between more scholars.

-Prior to submitting a formal application, interested applicants should send a curriculum vitae and cover letter to one of the Program Directors, Alison Huang, MD, MAS, or Stephen Van Den Eeden, PhD, in order to introduce their interest and/or background in urologic research, potential research mentors based at UCSF or KPNC, and discuss possible areas of research as a future UroEpi Scholar.
+Prior to submitting a formal application, interested applicants should send a curriculum vitae and cover letter to the Program Director, Alison Huang, MD, MAS, in order to introduce their interest and/or background in urologic research, potential research mentors based at UCSF or affiliated institutions, and discuss possible areas of research as a future UroEpi Scholar.

-Potentially eligible candidates should work with the Program Directors and their selected potential mentors to develop a draft UroEpi Independent Development Plan, including mentoring relationships that can be formalized upon successful acceptance into the program.
-With input from the Program Directors and potential mentors, applicants should then submit full application packets to the Program Directors that include:
+Potentially eligible candidates should work with the Program Director and their selected potential mentors to develop a draft UroEpi Independent Development Plan, including mentoring relationships that can be formalized upon successful acceptance into the program.
+With input from the Program Director and potential mentors, applicants should then submit full application packets to the Program Director that include:

 1) NIH-style biosketch (see https://osr.ucsf.edu/content/nih-biographical-sketch-format for more information)